top of page

 (2) North School is grand-fathered-in as an HBCSD campus.
 It is considered code compliant as is.
 It is safe for students as is.
 It has always been used as a school even if the campus has been leased out to private schools.
 Many schools in California are leased out to private businesses such as preschools, etc. when not in use by a school district.
 Manhattan Unified School district leased portions of Robinson School to a private preschool.
 HBCSD had leased out View School to a private Japanese language school before returning the campus to HBCSD students in 1994.
 ALL the school board members should know this.
 There is no excuse for school board members not to have done their homework on the use of North School for HBCSD students as is.

 (3) The Division of State Architect oversees the structural safety for all public school building projects over $42,218.00.* The Field Act passed in April 1933 made it a felony to build public schools without the approval of the Division of State Architects and without the use of licensed architects and structural engineers.
 North School was reconstructed in 1934 by renowned architect Samuel Lunden to stringent Field Act specifications.
-(TL-1934Jul27 NS Field Act approval).
 All building modifications at North School have been overseen by the Division of State Architects.
-(TL-1934-2001 DSA F19-45 list)

 *NOTE: The threshold for DSA review of public school structural projects increased from $42,218 to $100,000 in 2016.
-The threshold for DSA review of public school nonstructural projects also was increased from $168,187 to $225,000 in 2016.
-(TL-2016Jun27 New DSA project thresholds) HBCSD could have made up to $225,000 in non-structural improvements and $100,000 in structural changes at North School without using an architect and engineer before triggering a DSA review period.
-The elimination of the DSA review period would allow the district to use North School immediately for students rather than wait for a month-long review period.
+The threshold for DSA review of public school nonstructural projects also was increased from $168,187 to $225,000 in 2016 HBCSD could have made up to $225,000 in non-structural improvements and $100,000 in structural changes at North School without using an architect and engineer before triggering a DSA review period.
+The elimination of the DSA review period would allow the district to use North School immediately for students rather than wait for a months-long review period.

 (5) There is a kitchen with a serving bay and tray return at North School.
 There is an indoor eating area adjacent to the kitchen.
-Please see the floor plan of North School and photos of the kitchen.
-(TL-NS floor plan), (TL-NS kitchen)
+See the floor plan of North School showing the kitchen and indoor eating area/Multipurpose Room.
+Please also see photos of the North School kitchen.

 (6) There is a multipurpose room at North School.
 The multipurpose room at North School is attached to the kitchen and can double as an interior eating area.
 The multipurpose room at North School had been partitioned for use by Children's Journey as their baby-care room.

-(7) The absence of a formal library would not prevent the district from using North School as is for students.
+(7) The absence of a formal library should not prevent the district from using North School for students.
 The District’s other school for K through 3rd students, View School, did not have a dedicated library building either.
 Any existing room at North School can be set up as a library or a separate library can be built.